mjack-wire/passwords/README.md

 The database file has already been created.
 The Master Password is **1234**.

+I regretfully did not make comments along the way, I will change this over time.

 # Dependencies
 - pycrypto
 - sqlite3 (Standard Library)